 Where we are

 The SAR campus is located in Santa Fe, New Mexico, the nation’s oldest capital city and a place that has served as a cultural crossroads for centuries.
-Although SAR is enriched by its Southwestern location and traditions, our ambitions are forward-thinking, cosmopolitan, and global.
+Although SAR is enriched by its Southwestern location and traditions, our ambitions are cosmopolitan and forward-thinking.

 Because a great nation needs creative social and artistic thought to lend meaning to its accomplishments and aspirations.